 Now that you’ve found some inspiration, brainstorm 2-3 ideas for a project requiring outside funding and provide a brief rationale for each idea.
 Your idea may be for a project that directly impacts and involves students, a collaborative team project, your own professional development—anything that contributes to teaching and learning!

 Next, show your list to 2 friends and/or colleagues, and summarize their reactions to the ideas.
 This step is important.
 Your collaborators can assist you in focusing your ideas, and “poke holes” in your thinking to ensure a stronger proposal.

 Once you’ve gotten your feedback, that’s where we can step in to help!
-Course 5246: Finding Funds for Student Fulfillment is now available to register for the summer session.
+Course 5246: Finding Funds for Student Fulfillment is now available to register.